COMBINE-lab/wasabi/README.md

 # What is wasabi?

 Wasabi allows you to easily prepare [Sailfish](https://github.com/kingsfordgroup/sailfish) and [Salmon](https://github.com/COMBINE-lab/salmon) output for downstream analysis.
-Currently, it's main purpose it to prepare output for downstream analysis with [sleuth](http://pachterlab.github.io/sleuth/).
+Currently, its main purpose it to prepare output for downstream analysis with [sleuth](http://pachterlab.github.io/sleuth/).

 # How to use wasabi